apache/doris-website/docs/table-design/data-partitioning/data-distribution.md

 under the License.
 -->

-In Doris, **data distribution** is centered on efficiently mapping rows of data written to a table onto various **data tablets** in the underlying storage through well-designed partitioning and bucketing strategies.
-With these distribution strategies, Doris fully leverages multi-node storage and computational capabilities, enabling efficient storage and querying of large-scale datasets.
+In Doris, the core of **data distribution** is to efficiently map the rows of data written to the table onto the various **data shards (Tablets)** in the underlying storage through reasonable partitioning and bucketing strategies.
+Through data distribution strategies, Doris can fully utilize the storage and computing capabilities of multiple nodes, thereby supporting efficient storage and querying of large-scale data.

 ---

 ## Overview of Data Distribution

-### Data Ingestion
+### Data Writing

-When data is written to a table, Doris first assigns each row to the corresponding partition based on the table's partitioning strategy.
-Then, it maps the rows to specific tablets within the partition according to the bucketing strategy, determining the physical storage location for each row.
+When writing data, Doris first allocates the rows of data to the corresponding partitions based on the table's partitioning strategy.
+Then, according to the bucketing strategy, the rows of data are further mapped to specific shards within the partition, thus determining the storage location of the data rows.

 ### Query Execution

-During query execution, Doris' optimizer leverages partition and bucket pruning to minimize data scans.
-For queries involving JOIN or aggregation, cross-node data transfers (Shuffle) may occur.
-Properly designed partitioning and bucketing strategies can reduce Shuffle operations and improve query performance through mechanisms like **Colocate Join**.
+During query execution, Doris's optimizer will prune data based on partitioning and bucketing strategies to maximize the reduction of the scanning range.
+In cases involving JOIN or aggregate queries, data transfer across nodes (Shuffle) may occur.
+Reasonable partitioning and bucketing design can reduce Shuffle and fully utilize **Colocate Join** to optimize query performance.

 ---